echo-magento/docker-magento2/README.md

 ### Before start
-Note that for elastic search you need at least 262144 memory.
+Note that for Elasticsearch you need at least 262144 memory.

-To check
+To check:
 ```
 more /proc/sys/vm/max_map_count
 ```

-To increase
+To increase:
 ```
 sudo sysctl -w vm.max_map_count=262144
 ```